Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Computer Predicted Total: 150.9

-Purdue's record against the spread this season is 10-4-0, while Illinois' is 6-5-0.
-The Boilermakers have a 9-5-0 record going over the point total, while games involving the Fighting Illini have a record of 5-6-0 when it comes to hitting the over.
-Purdue is 7-3 against the spread and 9-1 overall over its past 10 games, while Illinois has gone 6-4 against the spread and 8-2 overall.
+Purdue has a 10-4-0 record against the spread so far this season compared to Illinois, who is 6-5-0 ATS.
+The Boilermakers have gone over the point total in nine games, while Fighting Illini games have gone over five times.
+Purdue is 7-3 against the spread and 9-1 overall in its past 10 games, while Illinois has gone 6-4 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM